TimotejFox/rdf2json-om/README.md

 # DEMO
 Demo service endpoint is available at: https://rdf2json.onrender.com/full-object THIS IS NOT A FRONT-END application!
 Please use Postman or similar client.
+It is running on a free-tier server therefore the response speed is not optimal.

 # RDF2JSON-OM service
 Creates JSON tree structure for provided IRI within the scope of provided RDF.